Jindabyne (film): Plot

-On an annual fishing trip, in isolated high country, Stewart (Gabriel Byrne), Carl (John Howard), Rocco (Stelios Yiakmis) and Billy (Simon Stone) find a girl's body in the river; she has been brutally murdered by Gregory (Chris Haywood), a local electrician.
-The girl (Tatea Reilly) turns out subsequently to be Aboriginal.
+On an annual fishing trip in the high country, Stewart (Gabriel Byrne), Carl (John Howard), Rocco (Stelios Yiakmis) and Billy (Simon Stone) find a girl's body in the river; she has been murdered by Gregory (Chris Haywood), a local electrician.
+The girl (Tatea Reilly) turns out to be Aboriginal.
 The discovery shocks and confuses the men.
-Only the youngest of the men, Billy, understands this is a crime scene but he is ignored.
-The men initially suggest hiking back the following morning as it is too late in the day to safely navigate their way to their trucks.
-Stewart secures the girl's body by the ankle to the riverbank, so she will not drift downstream and get lost in the rapids.
-However, Stewart the next day goes fishing and, after catching an especially large fish, the men decide to spend the rest of the afternoon continuing their trip before informing the police in the morning.
+Only the youngest, Billy, understands this is a crime but he is ignored.
+The men suggest hiking back next morning as it is too late to safely navigate their way.
+Stewart ties the girl's body to the riverbank.
+However, Stewart goes fishing the next day and, after catching a large fish, the men decide to stay the rest of the afternoon before going to inform the police in the morning.

-While the men are gone, some of the men's wives (Jude and Claire) and Rocco's girlfriend (Carmel), get together socially.
-During their conversation, Jude (Carl's wife) reveals that their daughter died nearly two years ago, leaving them to raise their granddaughter Caylin-Calandria, who has psychological issues and towards whom Jude shows resentment.
-When Stewart's wife, Claire (Laura Linney) remarks that she does not think Stewart would want more children, Jude reveals that Claire had a mental breakdown after her son Tom was born and left the family for 18 months.
+Meanwhile, some of the men's wives (Jude and Claire) and Rocco's girlfriend (Carmel), get together socially.
+Jude (Carl's wife) reveals their daughter died nearly two years ago, leaving them to raise their granddaughter Caylin-Calandria, who has psychological issues and towards whom Jude shows resentment.
+When Stewart's wife, Claire (Laura Linney) does not think Stewart wants more children, Jude reveals that Claire had a mental breakdown and left the family for 18 months after her son Tom was born.

 The men return home late Sunday night.
-After reporting the body to the police, they each go to their respective homes.
-Stewart goes home to Claire and finds her sleeping on her stomach, reminiscent of the posture of the dead body.
-He talks to her briefly and initiates intimacy.
-However, he does not disclose the find, which later causes problems when Claire finds out he left the girl's body to keep fishing.
+After reporting the body to the police, they go to their respective homes.
+Stewart finds Claire sleeping prone, reminiscent of the dead body.
+He initiates intimacy, but does not disclose the find.